 The 3rd party lowdown

 This tool has been built exclusively for Squarespace and the guys behind it are super nice and provide great service.
-When I first tested it I had some issues with their code, which broke one of my pages, but since then they've come a long way in creating a more stable, efficient and secure system.
-It is still possible to access raw page data with that little Java trick but file content is now better protected with mymemberspace.
+When I first tested it I had some issues with their code, but since then they've come a long way in creating a more stable, efficient and secure system.
+It is still possible to access raw page data with that little Java trick but file content is now better protected.
 However, I still have an issue with their pricing model which is based on the number of users you have.
 This makes sense for membership services where customers pay recurring subscriptions, but not so much for evergreen courses where mymemberspace charges an ongoing monthly fee for every single life-time student even though that student only paid you once.
 If you consistently attract a lot of students to your courses then these fees can be more easily absorbed, but when you're just starting out this can quickly become an expensive exercise when you can least afford it.

 This was the external teaching platform I liked the most.
 All pricing is for unlimited users and starts at $39 per month.
 However, at that level they also charge a hefty 5% fee on all your sales so get your calculator out when comparing everyone's prices.
-I liked the general feel of this system and there is some flexibility with the design to bring it closer to your own branding.
-The classroom tools all looked very professional and of course your content is pretty safe here.
+I liked the overall feel and there is some flexibility with the design to bring it closer to your own branding.
+The classroom tools all looked professional and of course your content is pretty safe here.
 I was very tempted by this service and even signed up and paid for a month to try it out.
 But in the end I always came back to the same issue: I want to keep my students on my website and provide a consistent environment for my courses with the design flexibilities that I only have on Squarespace.

 Other tools I looked at

-TinyPass is actually the one I was able to bypass on the other person's website, they are now part of Piano whose services seem to be geared towards bigger companies and I just found them confusing.
+TinyPass is actually the one I was able to bypass on the blogger's website, they are now part of Piano whose services seem to be geared towards bigger companies and I just found them confusing.
 Sentry has a terrible website, their parent company even more so (as a designer that immediately puts me off) and overall there was a similar lack of transparency as with GoPaywall.
 Just doesn't make me feel good to work with someone like that.
 Heard a mixed bag of good things about Ruzuku and Thinkific but didn't research them beyond their respectable pricing.